 XYZ is the first retailer (drop shipper) and owes the sales tax even though 123 (second drop shipper) is engaged in business in California.
 XYZ is the first California retailer engaged in the series of drop shipment transactions beginning with the purchase by the true retailer (ABC).

 Who does the drop shipper charge for sales tax?

-If the out-of-state retailer (true retailer) holds a permit, it should issue the drop shipper a resale certificate for the sale and the drop shipper is relieved of the responsibility to report and pay the tax.
+If the out-of-state retailer (true retailer) holds a permit, they should issue the drop shipper a resale certificate for the sale.
+Once the resale certificate is issued, the drop shipper is relieved of the responsibility to report and pay the tax.